AnnaToi01/GFP_Robustness/README.md

 ## Testing <a name="testing"></a>
 <div style="text-align: justify">

-In order to test the hypothesis, 16 fluorescing cgreGFP variants were predicted at differing distance from the wild-type (WT) cgreGFP sequence.
+In order to test the hypothesis, we examined 16 fluorescing cgreGFP variants at different distances from wild-type (WT) cgreGFP which had been previously predicted to be functional by a neural net trained on the cgreGFP mutant library.
 Two different sequences were predicted at each distance of 6 to 48 mutations with increments of 6 mutations.
 For each protein, mutational stability was estimated by generating mutant libraries and sorting the cells based on the intensity of green fluorescence.
 The structural stability was estimated by